Kaplas Peak: Geology

 The mountain forms part of the Kaplas Granite Massif, a prominent intrusive body in the northwestern Himalaya.
 Geological studies describe the granite as coarse-grained, porphyritic and highly jointed, extending across parts of Bhaderwah and Doda.
 It is associated with the nearby Bhalla and Doda granitic bodies and has been examined for its petrographic and geochemical characteristics.
 Researchers classify it within the Himalayan crystalline complex, noting its significance in understanding the tectono-magmatic history of the Jammu region.
+The massif is easily visible from most parts of the Kathua district.